MohamedMamdouh18/Semi-Supervised-Pseudo-Labeling-Arabic-Dataset/README.md

 - #### Embeddings for GRU model
   Using ARAVEC embeddings with non-trainable embedding layer yielded the same results as using trainable embedding layer so our final approach was to pass inputs through a **trainable** embedding layer to the gru model.

+### Tune Hyperparameters

+- For LR, we use RandomizedSearchCV to search over a large scale of parameters.
+This helps us to narrow down the search range and find a good set of parameters for GridSearchCV to use.
+- For LinearSVM, we did the same but we used HalvingRandomSearchCV instead of RandomizedSearchCV.
+- For GRU Model, it took much time using HalvingRandomSearchCV so we tried different architectures until we got the current one.

 ### Proposed Architecture

 Our approach was based on [Refrence](https://doi.org/10.3390/app11052434)